 When you’re visiting New England, you have to see some of their famous lighthouses.
 Luckily, Martha’s Vineyard has 5 beautiful lighthouses dotted around the island.
 You can go inside four of the five lighthouses of Martha’s Vineyard.
 People in the know say that its worth seeing all of them because the Martha’s Vineyard lighthouses are a very diverse group located in a small easily-accessible area.
 You can go inside East Chop Lighthouse, Edgartown Lighthouse, Gay Head/Aquinnah lighthouse and Cape Poge Lighthouse.
 Even though you can only visit West Chop Lighthouse from the outside, it’s still worth seeing.
-Martha’s Vineyard lighthouses are a fun way to see the island and the views from them are fantastic.
+Martha’s Vineyard lighthouses are a fun way to see the different Martha’s Vineyard towns and the views from them are fantastic.

 You can read more about the lighthouses of Martha’s Vineyard (and the 6th missing lighthouse that stood where the Martha’s Vineyard Museum is today) in MV Magazine.

 Martha’s Vineyard Lighthouses

 The 5 Martha’s Vineyard lighthouses are all on the North side of the island.

 Why does such a small island need so many lighthouses?